 1. Make sure you're eligible to apply for Outreachy.
 We have strict eligibility rules for people who are students, so it's important that you confirm you're eligible.

 2. Pick 1-2 projects.

 Look at the proposed projects and pick 1-2 projects that look

 interesting to you.
 There will be more information on each community's

 landing page, including community chat channels and mentor contact

-4. Make small, consistent contributions to the project(s) you've chosen.
+3. Make small, consistent contributions to the project(s) you've chosen.
 Each project will have a set of tasks for you to complete to see if you like working on the project.
 It's less important that you make a big, last minute contribution, and more important that you're in contact with the mentors, asking questions, and sending small contributions at a steady pace.
-Only applicants that make at least one contribution to a project will be accepted as interns.
+Only applicants that make at least one contribution, record that contribution on the Outreachy website, and submit a final application will be able eligible to be accepted as an intern.
 We find that the strongest applicants make multiple contributions throughout the application process, including after the application deadline.

 4. Record in-progress contributions on the Outreachy website.
 You'll need to go to the community landing page linked from the projects listing page.
 Then click the 'Record Contribution' button.
 Add links and descriptions to your contributions and the project timeline before the